-Face-to-face appointments for Fall 2020 continue to be offered in online format.
+Face-to-face appointments for the 2020-2021 academic year continue to be offered in online format due to the ongoing COVID disruption.
 If you wish to meet in-person, please work directly with the Graduate Writing Assistant at firstname.lastname@example.org to schedule a time.

 For eTutoring appointments, you don't need to be present (in-person or online) during the appointment.
 Instead, you'll schedule an appointment to book the time and email your paper to email@example.com.
 The GWA will review it during the appointment time and then email it, along with their comments, back to you.
 This is a great appointment style if you are unable to physically make it to SCB and are busy during our regular hours.

 During this appointment type, you are working online with the GWA, sharing a screen, reviewing the draft together, and messaging back and forth.
 An online appointment is a fantastic option if you are unable to physically make it to the SSW space but would still like to have a conversation with the writing assistant.